Cataract: Surgical

 A Cochrane review found little to no difference in visual acuity as a function of the size of incisions made for phacoemulsification in the range from ≤ 1.5 mm to 3.0 mm.
 Extracapsular cataract extraction (ECCE) consists of removing the lens manually, but leaving the majority of the capsule intact.
 The lens is expressed through a 10- to 12-mm incision which is closed with sutures at the end of surgery.
 ECCE is less frequently performed than phacoemulsification, but can be useful when dealing with very hard cataracts or other situations where emulsification is problematic.
 Manual small incision cataract surgery (MSICS) has evolved from ECCE.
 In MSICS, the lens is removed through a self-sealing scleral tunnel wound in the sclera which, ideally, is watertight and does not require suturing.
-Although "small", the incision is still markedly larger than the portal in phacoemulsion.
+Although "small", the incision is still markedly larger than the portal in phacoemulsification.
 This surgery is increasingly popular in the developing world where access to phacoemulsification is still limited.

 Intracapsular cataract extraction (ICCE) is rarely performed.
 The lens and surrounding capsule are removed in one piece through a large incision while pressure is applied to the vitreous membrane.
 The surgery has a high rate of complications.